UBC-MDS/tidyplusR/README.md

       - (Method = 'Mode') replace using mode
     * EM Imputation: **Bonus** (method = "EM")
       - Uses EM(Expectation- Maximization) algorithm to predict the closest value to the missing value
-      - Can be used for both numeric and categorical predictions
 - `Markdown Table`:

   - `md_new()`: This function creates a bare bone for generating a markdown table.
 Alignments, and size of the table can be input by users.